Tencent/ncnn/docs/how-to-use-and-FAQ/build-minimal-library.md

 cmake -DNCNN_AVX2=OFF -DNCNN_ARM82=OFF ..
 ```

-* Do not compile optimized kernel using avx2 / arm82 instruction set extensions.
-If your target machine does not support some of them, it is recommended to close the related option.
+* Do not compile optimized kernels using avx2 / arm82 instruction set extensions.
+If your target machine does not support some of them, it is recommended to close the related options.

 ### disable runtime cpu instruction dispatch